toreamun/asyncio-paho/README.md

 ### Callbacks

 Paho has a lot of callbacks.
 Async alternatives have been added for some of them, but they are mutally exclusive (you have to pick sync or async for eatch callback type).
+Multiple async listeners can be added to the same event, and a function handle to unsubscribe is returned when adding.

 | Classic Paho    | Extension alternative                  | Called when                                                          |
 | --------------- | -------------------------------------- | -------------------------------------------------------------------- |